 We know things come up, and sometimes you’re unable to run the race you registered for.
 Unfortunately, bib transfer or timing exchange are not permitted.
-For a thorough explanation of this policy and the repercussions surrounding it, please read this post.
-And remember: If you’re a NYCRUNS member, you may be able to receive a full refund for the race.
+If you’re a NYCRUNS member, you may be able to receive a full deferral for the race.
+Learn more.

 If the event you are registered for has multiple races (e.g., a 5K and a 10K) you may switch races, but you must do so via email before online registration closes.
 Please do not simply run a race you didn’t originally register for.
-Email us at email@example.com to request switches, and for a thorough explanation of this policy, please read this post.
+Email us at [email protected] to request switches.

-How does the timing work?
+How do the awards work?
 Do you go by the gun time or the net (chip) time?

 The top three people in each gender are scored by gun time.
 All age group awards are done by net (chip) time.

 Results will be emailed as they become available and posted online shortly after the race.
 There will be no printed results posted.
 Results are finalized 48 hours after the end of a race, but you can expect to receive an email from the team on race day notifying you of your finish time.
 If you find any discrepancies or have any questions, please contact [email protected] within 48 hours after the race has ended.

 By the time I got to packet pick-up, you were all out of my shirt size!
 What now?

 Shirt sizes are guaranteed – if we don’t have your size at the race, email [email protected] with the race name, your name, size and address and we’ll reprint and ship your shirt to you.

 Are there any other running rules I should be aware of?

 NYCRUNS reserves the right to reject any entry and to disqualify and bar any individual from any event for any reason.